 If you’re planning a trip to one of the world’s fashion capitals check out this article where I’m sharing my top things to do in Milan – put your designer sunglasses on and get ready for an adventure.

 Visiting Duomo Cathedral

 You wouldn’t come to Milan without paying a visit to its most iconic and impressive landmark – Duomo Cathedral.

 It’s hard not to get caught up in the beauty of this architectural marvel in a Gothic style that’s been around for the last 600 years.

 Take some time to discover the magnificent interior but make sure to go all the way up to the roof terrace from where you’ll get to admire the whole city from a bird’s eye view.

 That’s also where the golden statue of the Madonnina from 1774 is located – a symbol and a protector of Milan and its citizens.

-Insider Tip: Want to “bring” a REALLY unique souvenir back home?
-You can actually “adopt” one of the 135 spires, by donating the money you’ll support its restoration and maintenance.
+Insider Tip: Do you want to “bring” a REALLY unique souvenir back home?
+You can actually “adopt” one of the 135 spires and, by donating the money, you’ll support its restoration and maintenance.